clairey-zx81/json-model/TUTO.md

 JSON Model is a compact and intuitive syntax for describing JSON data structures used extensively to exchange data over networks, across programming languages and storage.
+Its `jmc` implementation offers high performance validation for C, JS and Python.

 The power of JSON Model is illustrated with this [OpenAPI 3.1.1](https://github.com/clairey-zx81/json-model/blob/main/models/openapi-311.model.json)